ebruno/softwaretrace-ostools/processmanagment/os/c_cpp/building_and_packaging.md

 	* RedHat Enterprise Linux 7.N
 	* Ubuntu 16.N

-Cmake version 2.8 is the mininum version supported.
+Cmake version 2.8 is the minimum version supported.
 The cmake will create build environment for the c and c++ versions of the tools.
 ### Building ###
-After checking out the code from github from the following steps:
+After checking out the code from github perform the following steps:

     cd softwaretrace-ostools/processmanagment/os/c_cpp